Prion84/courses/bikes_rent/README.txt

-Bicycle rental analysis
+Bicycle rental analysis (data from London, from January 4, 2015 to January 3, 2017)

-Stack: Python (pandas, numpy, scipy, seaborn)
+Stack: Python (pandas, numpy, scipy, seaborn), statistics

 Tasks:
 1. Plot the number of trips by date and time